 You have to pay attention to security when running in a distributed environment, and Jini enforces security by using the JDK 1.2 security model.
-This chapter considered the range of security mechanisms possible, from turning security off through to paranoiac mode.
-It should be noted that this chapter did not cover issues such as encryption or nonrepudiation; these features are discussed in Chapter 22.
+This chapter has considered the range of security mechanisms possible, from turning security off through to paranoiac mode.
+It should be noted that this does not cover issues such as encryption or non-repudiation.
+These are still under development for later versions of Jini.